 If earlier there were no alternatives to black boxing gloves with lace-up and horsehair stuffing, now the choice of gloves has become a big problem for most athletes.

-Boxing gloves can be amateur and professional, for competitions or training, of different designs in shape and color, made of different materials, differ in weight, and have stuffing of different thickness and density, not to mention a variety of brands.
+Boxing gloves can be amateur and professional, for competitions or training, of different designs in shape and color, made of other materials, differ in weight, and have stuffing of varying thickness and density, not to mention a variety of brands.

 Are you ready?
 Then go ahead!